serverdensity/sd-agent-core-plugins/redisdb/README.md

 #   password: myredispassword                   # if your redis requires auth
 ```

-See [this sample redisdb.yaml](https://github.com/Datadog/integrations-core/blob/master/redisdb/conf.yaml.example) for all available configuration options.
+See [this sample redisdb.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/redisdb/conf.yaml.example) for all available configuration options.

-Restart the Agent to begin sending Redis metrics to Datadog.
+Restart the Agent to begin sending Redis metrics to Server Density.

 # Validation